novelmartis/novelmartis.github.io/about.md

 <br>
 ![Me!]({{site:url}}/assets/convo_img.jpg)<br>
+Ciao!
+I am <b>Sushrut R. Thorat</b>.
 #### Current position:

 * Doctoral candidate in Cognitive Neuroscience
     + At the [Donders Centre for Cognition](https://www.ru.nl/donders/ "Donders Institute for Brain, Cognition and Behaviour"), Radboud University, The Netherlands
     + Working at [Marius Peelen's Lab](https://sites.google.com/site/peelenlab/)
 * Research interests:
-    + The neural mechanisms behind the deployment, and control of visual attention
+    + Modulation of visual processing via attention - its nature and function
     + Why do mechanisms such as recurrence and reconstruction emerge in the visual system, and how would they help in machine learning?
     + The nature of personal identity and subjective experience